verydecent/Sprint-Challenge-Authentication/README.md

 ## Questions - Self Study - You can exercise your Google-Fu for this and any other _Sprint Challenge_ in the future.

 1. What is the purpose of using _sessions_?
+Sessions give users login authentication during multiple requests

-2. What does bcrypt do to help us store passwords in a secure manner.
+2. What does bcrypt do to help us store passwords in a secure manner. bcrypt adds a layer of security, converting string passwords into randomized hashed strings

-3. What does bcrypt do to slow down attackers?
+3. What does bcrypt do to slow down attackers? bcrypt quickly hashes a string password many times in order to prevent the initial hash from being found
 4. What are the three parts of the JSON Web Token?
+3 parts of json web token are the header, payload, and signiture

 ## Project Description - User Management System - Jokes On YoU!